dominickolbe/nas-downtime-notify/README.md

 # nas-downtime-notify
-> this is a small nodejs application that's notifying me if my local nas went down
+> this is a small nodejs application that's notifying me if my local NAS went down

 ### Install node dependencies